Join 307,012+ Monthly Readers

 Although the hours, stress (and even the boredom) can be famously grueling, investment banking does offer the benefit of extremely high salaries, bonuses and compensation and therefore status and prestige – especially as you advance up the career ladder.

-In this article we’ll explore what it’s really like in a career as an investment banker.
+In this article we’ll explore what it’s really like in a career as an investment banker and if finance is a good career path.

 Many investment banks favor internships as a recruiting technique because it is like an extended job interview.